 Smith College reserves the right to make changes to all announcements and course listings online, including changes in its course offerings, instructors, requirements for the majors and minors, and degree requirements.

-CLT 202/ENG 202 Western Classics in Translation, from Homer to Dante
+CLT 203 Western Classics in Translation, from Chrétien de Troyes to Tolstoy

 Some classes are open to students at all levels.
 Others are open to first-year students by permission of the instructor.